Frequently Asked Questions

 There are no official duties for the ceremonial teams.

-Thursday, May 16th is the COPS Kid Escort to the FBI National Academy.
-This is a significant but necessary change for the program.
+Friday, May 16: The COPS Kids Escort to the FBI National Academy.
 Officers will meet at the Seminary Hotel Parking area NLT 0830 hrs.
 The usual tours of the FBI Academy and the Marine Corps Museum will also occur.
 Lunch is provided for this day.
 Motor Officers are encouraged to bring challenge coins, decals, patches etc as “give a ways” to the children.

 PVP Communications will furnish food and refreshments at the airport and all reporting escort locations for the motor officers.
 Their continued support to the Motor Officers during this special event is much appreciated.

 USPP Motor Sgt.
 (Retired)